readyready15728/surname-identifier/README.md

 # Surname Identifier
-## Trying to discern surname origin using k-NN in Python
+## Trying to discern surname origin using *k*-NN in Python

-A while ago I had a dream where I was using k-NN to determine the ethnicity of people's surnames using [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance).
+A while ago I had a dream where I was using *k*-NN to determine the ethnicity of people's surnames using [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance).
 Here is the realization of that dream.